pin-people/event_people_python/README.md

 - Calling `event_people.Emitter.trigger(event)` inside your project;
 - Calling `event_people.Listener.on(event_name)` inside your project;
-- Or extending `event_people.listeners.Base` and use it as a daemon.
+- Or extending `event_people.ListenersBase` and use it as a daemon.

 ### Using the Emitter
 You can emit events on your project passing an `event_people.event.Event` instance to the `event_people.emitter.trigger` method.
 Doing this other services that are subscribed to these events will receive it.